-Apparently the hotel has been closed for several years for renovations but is supposed to be reopening this year as the Hilton Washington D.C.
+Apparently, the hotel was closed several years for renovations but has reopened as the Hilton Washington D.C.
 National Mall.
 I’m looking forward to see what they did to the place.

 There were many places we stayed in Australia that were memorable but the one that really sticks in my mind is the Freycinet Lodge in Tasmania.
 The cabin itself wasn’t anything too fancy.
 Much as I would expect for staying inside a national park.